Menu

 BVD control

-Vaccination is essential for protecting your herd from new BVD infections; however, all PI animals must be removed to ensure success.
+Vaccination is essential for protecting your herd from new BVD infections, however all PI animals must be removed to ensure success.
 All breeding animals must have completed their vaccinations one month before planned start of mating to ensure adequate protection.
-Never forget that your purchase bulls and heifers can be a source for BVD infection and must be tested for the disease prior to the arrival on your farm.
+Never forget that your purchased bulls and heifers can be a source for BVD infection and must be tested for the disease prior to arrival on your farm.
 We recommend that all purchased animals are accompanied by a testing and BVD results certificate from the stock agent and veterinary surgeon.

-Our aim at Selwyn Rakaia Veterinary Services is to ensure all our clients have all the information needed to effectively test for and control BVD.
+Our aim at Selwyn Rakaia Vets is to ensure all our clients have all the information needed to effectively test for and control BVD.

 Let’s take action to control BVD on our cattle farms.

-Selwyn Rakaia Veterinary Services Ltd is a locally owned veterinary business servicing predominantly dairy farms in Canterbury.
+Selwyn Rakaia Vets Ltd is a locally owned veterinary business servicing predominantly dairy farms in Canterbury.
 Our team of staff include veterinarians, rural animal technicians, vet nurses and administration staff.